mspoorendonk/networkTool/README.md

 ### Overview

-Network Tool is a comprehensive application designed to measure network speed and performance between hosts in a Local Area Network (LAN).
+Network Tool is an application designed to measure network speed and performance between hosts in a Local Area Network (LAN).
 The tool includes features such as running an iperf server, performing ping tests, and more.
 This README provides essential information on setting up, running, and using the application.

+### Use-cases

+- Your wifi network is slow at some places and you want to figure out the **deadspots** by walking around with your laptop.
+- Your **video call** sometimes stutters but you don't know if it's related to your network.
+- You doubt if your router can handle the traffic now you **upgraded** to a higher speed.
+- You wonder if your **ISP** delivers a stable througput
+- Your online game sometime **stutters**, but why?

 ### Features